chapleau/simplefwk-services/readme.md

 ![Alt console output][msgoutput]

-It is also possible to specifify a minimum log level through ``Messaging``'s alternate constructor.
+It is also possible to specifify a default minimum log level through ``Messaging``'s alternate constructor.

 An error message throws a run time exception by default that is necesary to catch.